Azhar-A-Shaikh/Portfolio-Projects/Spark Batch Processing using AWS (EMR, EC2, GLUE, Athena ) /Docker & EC2 Setup/readme.md

 docker exec -it <container_id> /bin/bash
 ```

-## After this step we should be able have python running in our EC2 instance
+### After this step we should be able have python running in our EC2 instance

-### Once you confirm python is running in your EC2 instance pip install the requirements.txt